 These corrupt leaders have managed to stash much of their collected wealth abroad, despite international obligations designed to prevent such looting.
 The Arab Spring has thus highlighted the inadequacy of current international efforts against corruption.

 If global leaders are serious about strengthening anticorruption efforts in response to the Arab Spring, they should build on recent improvements in an unlikely place: Switzerland.
 Switzerland recently changed its law about returning corrupt funds and has led much of the international community in freezing the assets of certain deposed leaders, including Ben Ali, Mubarak, and former Ivory Coast President Laurent Gbagbo.
 Switzerland took these actions at least in part because it feared that its reputation as a haven for illicit assets could harm its ability to attract legitimate business.
-The United States and its allies should capitalize on such reputational sensitivities by promoting mutually enforced anticorruption standards and exposing those countries that fail to
+The United States and its allies should capitalize on such reputational sensitivities by promoting mutually enforced anticorruption standards and exposing those countries that fail to cooperate.
+This is the most promising path to inducing countries to prevent corruption and to excluding the proceeds of corruption from the global financial system.

 - Full website and iPad access